How AI is Consolidating the Sales Technology Portfolio and What Growth Leaders Need to Do About it

 But these are transitory phenomenon.
 Senior growth leaders must take several steps to navigate these transitory changes to reimagine their selling technology portfolios and transform their commercial models.

-They must provide “top down” guidance to their sales operations and enablement teams to help them reimagine their selling technology portfolios to enable a 21st Century Commercial Model.
+They must provide “top down” guidance to their sales operations and enablement teams to help them reimagine their selling technology portfolios to enable a Revenue Operating System.
 This means providing them strategic and financial criteria to help them evaluate, consolidate, and evolve their growth technology portfolios.
 This requires a “top down” roadmap for building a “Revenue Operating System” that generates more growth and profits from selling assets – which include data, technology, content, and owned selling channel infrastructure.

 Rethink the capital investment model for sales to reflect the new economics of field selling and generate more scale and leverage from their large investments in selling infrastructure.
 This means reconfiguring the fixed investment in sales to include more training and technology and less travel and real estate.